 If you have never had a Norfolk Broads boating holiday before, this is not a problem – full instruction is given when you collect your boat from our yard and we can even give you a suggested route to take in the nature reserves and tell you where you can moor easily on your first night.
-Take a look at these cruiser suggestions for ‘first timers’ Sonnet, Brink of Joy, Brinks Jazz, Brink of Peace or Moorhen.
+Take a look at these cruiser suggestions for ‘first timers’ Sonnet, Brinks Jazz, Royal Swan, Encore

 If a boating holiday is just not your thing, take a look at our Norfolk Broads Self Catering Accommodation, all with fantastic views over the river and with the added bonus of a free day boat to can choose to explore the area by river or road.